foss-scribe/rosser/README.md

 * Reading list built from a single JSON file
 * Analytics (Umami)
-* UI built with Vue, PrimeVue and PrimeFlex
+* UI built with Vue, TailwindCSS and DaisyUI
 * Deploys to Netlify

 Very much a work in progress